 From this moment on there are more bird attacks in the town, and large groups of birds congregate in public places.
 Mitch, Cathy, their mother Lydia(Jessica Tandy), Melanie and schoolteacher(and former girlfriend of Mitch)Annie(Suzanne Pleshette)try and figure out what is causing these attacks, and find a way to survive.

-The more I’ve watched this, I’ve picked up on something that I haven’t seen anyone else mention when discussing this.
-The majority of the bird attacks happen at moments of increasing intimacy between Mitch and Melanie, they increase as Mitch and Melanie’s feelings for one another grow.
+The more I’ve watched this, I’ve picked up on something that I haven’t seen anyone else mention when discussing this film.
+The majority of the bird attacks happen at moments of intimacy between Mitch and Melanie.
+They also increase as Mitch and Melanie’s feelings for one another grow.
 Hitchcock was a perfectionist and everything in his films was there for a reason.

 I would find it very difficult to believe that the bird attacks coinciding with emotional moments, or during moments of sexual tension were not intentionally included.
-If you pick up on this I think it adds another layer to the film.
-I also love the way Rod and Tippi play these scenes.
+If you pick up on this possibility, then I think it adds another layer to the film.
+I also love the way Rod and Tippi play their shared scenes.
 I really love the sexual tension and flirtatious banter between their characters.

 Rod Taylor is superb as the strong, playful Mitch devoted to his family and trying to protect those he loves from these attacks; his performance in this is what made me a fan, I love him in this.